Family Educational Rights and Privacy Act (FERPA, Data Privacy)

 - records of instructional, administrative, and educational personnel which are the sole possession of the maker and are not accessible or revealed to any individual except a temporary substitute

-- records maintained by Norwich University security/law enforcement unit
+- records maintained by Norwich University security/law enforcement unit which are the sole possession of the unit

 - records of employment which relate exclusively to individuals in their capacity as employees (records of students employed by Norwich University as a result of their status as students are education records, e.g. work-study)